listener-js/listener/README.md

 Each listener receives an array of strings as its first argument.
 This array contains a listener id call stack from newest to oldest (e.g. `["callee.listener", "caller.listener"]`), in addition to any identifiers appended programmatically.

-Listeners never explicitly depend on each other outside of `devDependencies` for types.
+Listener class libraries never explicitly depend on each other outside of `devDependencies` for types.

 ## High-level goals